 Stage 3: Slightly damp books

-- When pages can safely be parted lay book flat on absorbent material, which should still be replaced whenever it becomes damp.
+- When pages can safely be parted, lay book flat on absorbent paper or blotter.
+Continue to replace absorbent material whenever it becomes damp.

 - Continue interleaving and change absorbent sheets as they become damp until interleaves are comparatively dry.
 This may require leaving the interleaves overnight.
-The item pages should now be fairly dry, but will still be cool to touch.
+The item pages should now be dry but will still be cool to touch.

-- Stand the book upside down on its head.
+- Alternatively, stand the book upside down on its head or end.
 This reverses any stress on the binding during the drying process.

-- Turn on electric fans at cold setting.
+- Turn on fans to create a gentle ventilation.
 Check each book daily.
 When pages no longer feel cool, proceed to Stage 4.